SinZ163/SMProxy/README.md

 This flag may be used to add an additional packet to the internal protocol implementation.
 This can be useful for testing custom packets, or new versions of the protocol.
 Custom packets will also override the existing implementation of the specified packet, if an implementation exists.  [name] is the name of the packet, as it should appear in the log.
 Do not use spaces.  [id] is the packet ID, in hexadecimal.  [direction] represents which direction of communication is valid for this packet, a combination of the characters 'C' and 'S', representing which endpoint may send this packet.  [structure] is a comma-delimited list of data types found in this packet.

-Valid data types are byte, short, int, long, float, double, string, mob, slot, and array.
+Valid data types are *byte, short, int, long, float, double, string, mob, slot*, and *array*.
 They represent, in order, how the packet is to be read.

+Example usage:

+    -ap ChatMessage:03:CS:string

+This would re-define the 1.2.3 chat message packet.

+    -ap EntityEquipment:05:S:int,short,short,short

-Example usage: "-ap ChatMessage:03:CS:string" would re-define the 1.2.3 chat message packet.  "-ap EntityEquipment:05:S:int,short,short,short" would re-define the 1.2.3 entity equipment packet.
+This would re-define the 1.2.3 entity equipment packet.

 You may also use named values and arrays.
 Here's an example of how you could implement the Map Chunks packet from the 1.2.3 protocol, using named values and dynamic arrays: